Australian Universities Accord Panel

 Ms Shemara Wikramanayake (Member)

-Shemara has been Macquarie Group’s Managing Director and CEO since late 2018.
-Macquarie is a global financial group providing clients with asset management, banking, leasing, advisory and risk and capital solutions.
-Headquartered and listed in Australia, Macquarie’s ~19,000 staff operate in 34 markets with approximately $A795 billion in assets under management.
+Ms Shemara Wikramanayake has been Macquarie Group’s CEO since 2018.
+Macquarie’s ~21,000 staff operate in 34 markets with approximately $A892 billion in assets under management.

 Image